+4.3.7.4 In terms of Work Integrated Learning placement:

+(i) The employer must be accredited by the Institution for the purposes of Work Integrated Learning.

+(ii) A Work Integrated Learning agreement creates a separate contract between the "employer" and the student/candidate.

+(iii) The department will assist the student in obtaining suitable Work Integrated Learning placement.

+4.3.7.5 Work Integrated Learning Rules

-- 4.3.7.4 In terms of Work Integrated Learning placement: - (i) The employer must be accredited by the Institution for the purposes of Work Integrated Learning. - (ii) A Work Integrated Learning agreement creates a separate contract between the "employer" and the student/candidate. - (iii) The department will assist the student in obtaining suitable Work Integrated Learning placement. - 4.3.7.5 A student who is registering for the requisite one semester of structured Work Integrated Learning at DUT School of Horticulture: - (i) is required to have passed all first year subjects (Semester I and 2) and - (ii) is required to have passed a minimum of three second year subjects of which two must be major subjects. - iii) In addition to (i) and (ii) the student will not be allowed to register at DUT for outstanding second year subjects whilst registered for structured work integrated learning.
-(Approved by Senate wef 2011/05)
+In addition to Rule 4.3.4.3 above, a student who is registering for the requisite one semester of structured Work Integrated Learning at DUT School of Horticulture will not be allowed to register at DUT for outstanding second year subjects whilst registered for structured work integrated learning.
+(Approved by Senate Rules Comm wef 2016/10)